sarkar-rohan/DeepRL-NanoDegree/Project3/README_P3.md

 - The DDPG agent is defined in Section 4.4 and trained in Section 4.5.

 ## Results
-- Using this implementation, the task was solved in just 961 episodes.
+- Using this implementation, the task was solved in just 614 episodes.
 The plot of rewards vs number of episodes is provided in Section 5.
-- The actor and critic model weights are provided as `DDPG_Actor.pth` and `DDPG_Critic.pth`.
+- The actor and critic model weights are provided as `DDPG_Actor_Tennis.pth` and `DDPG_Critic_tennis.pth`.